-On July 7, NAPO-CT delivered a new garage to the winner of the NAPO-CT Garage Makeover Contest.
-It was broadcast last Monday on Better Connecticut.
-If you haven’t seen it, here it is.
+On July 7, 2016 NAPO-CT delivered a new garage to the winner of the NAPO-CT Garage Makeover Contest.
+It was broadcast on Better Connecticut.
+You can see it here.
 It was an amazing team effort that came off without a hitch.
 I had the responsibility of organizing it and I did so, following the same steps I recommend to our clients on their organizing projects.

 1. Clarify your Priority.

 I’m a firm believer that if everything is important, nothing is important.
 We could claim that we donated our time to organize a garage, purely out of the goodness of our hearts.
 While we do feel like we did something very nice, our objective was to promote NAPO-CT and our associate members Monkey Bars and Just Dump It.
 That was our priority.
 To do that, the project needed to be filmed for television and it absolutely had to be started and finished inside of a day, no matter what.
 We couldn’t wait to always work out perfect solutions, we couldn’t offer follow-up help, and we couldn’t promise to get the car started.
 We had to limit the objective, to bring the focus we needed, to achieve that objective.